ALOE: Action-Level Off-Policy Evaluation for Vision-Language-Action Model Post-Training: Appendix

 We employ a Transformer-based multimodal critic to estimate chunked action-values.
 Visual observations are encoded using a pretrained SigLIP encoder, which remains frozen for stability.
 Proprioception and action chunks are projected into a shared embedding space of dimension $D=256$.
 An ensemble of $K$ Q-tokens is prepended to the input sequence as readout tokens, each mapped to a scalar Q-value via an independent MLP head.
 The input sequence is

 where $h=50$ and $V=3$, giving sequence length $L=56$.
 The Transformer uses 6 layers and 8 attention heads.
 The critic is trained with Q-chunking TD targets (Eq.~\ref{eq:q_chunk_target}) and pessimistic aggregation.
+Unless otherwise specified, we use an ensemble size of $K=2$; in our component analysis, increasing the ensemble size to $K=4$ further improves OOD success rate under pessimistic aggregation.
 Target networks are updated via Polyak averaging with coefficient 0.005.
 Optimization uses AdamW with $\beta_1=0.9$, $\beta_2=0.95$, cosine learning-rate schedule (peak $3\times10^{-5}$, 100 warmup steps), gradient clipping at 1.0, discount factor $\gamma=0.99$, and batch size 256.